Roger Freestone: International career

 Freestone played for Wales at schoolboy, under-21 and B level before winning his first and only cap against Brazil in 2000.

 Management career

 Freestone had a short-lived stint as manager at Swansea along with Nick Cusack.
 He currently manages youth side, Risca & Gelli United in the Islwyn Youth League.

+Personal life

+Upon retiring from football in 2004, Freestone began working as a delivery driver for Tuffnells.
+In an interview with Swansea City's official website in 2016, Freestone confirmed that he was still working in the same delivery role.